 Investors should consult their own tax advisors concerning the tax implications of the purchase, ownership or disposition of the Bonds under applicable state or local laws.
 Foreign investors should also consult their own tax advisors regarding the tax consequences unique to investors who are not United States persons.

 Not Qualified Tax-Exempt Obligations for Financial Institutions

-The District has NOT designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b) of the Internal Revenue Code of 1986.
+The Bonds are NOT designated as "qualified tax-exempt obligations" within the meaning of Section 265(b) of the Internal Revenue Code of 1986.

 MUNICIPAL BOND RATING